EmuDeck/emudeck.github.io/docs/emulators/steamos/scummvm.md

     * For example:
         * ![Discworld Text Example](../../assets/scummvm-esde-4.png)
 6. Repeat as needed for each ScummVM game
-7. Your game should now show up in and launch directly from EmulationStation-DE
+7. Your game should now show up in and launch directly from ES-DE
     * To scrape your games, use ScreenScraper instead of TheGamesDB for best results

 A few examples using folder visualizations: